Analysis | What You Need to Know About the Spreading Coronavirus

 4. How do people contract it?

 Most likely by coming into contact with virus-containing droplets that are emitted when an infected person breathes, talks, coughs or sneezes.
 These can be transferred directly to someone else in close proximity or via hands and surfaces.
+How long it survives on surfaces is still not known, but preliminary studies suggest coronaviruses may remain infectious from a few hours to a few days.
+Simple disinfectants kill the virus.
 There’s a theoretical risk the virus can spread through feces or farther through the air in tiny particles known as aerosols.
 People who are still incubating the virus and show no symptoms may spread it.

 5. How contagious is it?